 Most cloud backup providers charge you by number of computers and gigabytes of space, but CloudBerry Backup is different.
 Since you don’t get storage with it, you only have to buy a one-time license.
 The cheapest license is called Desktop and costs $49.99, while the most expensive one, Ultimate, runs $299.99.

 It doesn’t end there, though, because you’ll also have to pay for your backup of choice.
-For 250GB on Amazon S3, you’ll have to dish out $5.75 a month.
-Its prices are per computer.
+Wasabi charges $.0049 per gigabyte of storage per month.
+For 1TB on Wasabi, you’ll have to dish out $5 a month which is one of the best IaaS deals on the market.

 Before subscribing, you should use the 15-day trial to test the service.
 If you decide Carbonite is a good fit, you can get a 5 percent discount for paying for two years or 10 percent for three.
 Currently, new customers who purchase a two-year or three-year subscription on any plan get a 20 percent or 30 percent discount, respectively.